Congressional Country Club

 Congressional Country Club is a country club and golf course in Bethesda, Maryland, United States.
-Congressional opened in 1924 and its Blue Course has hosted five major championships, including three U.S. Opens and a PGA Championship.
+Congressional opened in 1924, and its Blue Course has hosted five major championships, including three U.S. Opens and a PGA Championship.
 It was a biennial stop on the PGA Tour, with the Quicken Loans National hosted by Tiger Woods until 2020.
 Previously, Congressional hosted the former Kemper Open until its move to nearby TPC at Avenel in 1987.
 Congressional hosted its third U.S. Open in 2011.
 Tournament winners at Congressional have included Rory McIlroy, Ken Venturi, Ernie Els, Justin Rose and Tiger Woods, among many others.
-Congressional is generally considered one of the most prestigious golf clubs in the world.
+Congressional is widely regarded as one of the most prestigious golf clubs in the world.

 History

 The club was founded in 1921 by two Indiana Republican congressmen, Oscar E. Bland and O.R.
 Luhring, who felt that existing Washington-area golf clubs did not cater well to members of Congress and other government officials.
 Then-Commerce Secretary Herbert Hoover was recruited to serve as the club's first president, and Presidents Warren G. Harding, Woodrow Wilson, and William Howard Taft, were given honorary membership.
-To fund construction, the Club offered $1,000 lifetime memberships to a wide group of leaders in business and members, and the club opened on May 23, 1924 in a ceremony attended by President Calvin Coolidge, Mrs. Coolidge, and Chief Justice Taft.
+To fund construction, the club offered $1,000 lifetime memberships to a wide group of leaders in business and members, and the club opened on May 23, 1924, in a ceremony attended by President Calvin Coolidge, Mrs. Coolidge, and Chief Justice Taft.

 The club's finances in its early years were precarious and badly impacted by the Great Depression.
 By the late 1930s, it was unable to meet its obligations.
 In 1940, the club's lien holder foreclosed and held a public auction of its assets.
 Several members reorganized themselves as Congressional Country Club, Inc. and offered the sole bid of $270,000.

-In 1943, during World War II, the Congressional Country Club was requisitioned by America's wartime intelligence service, the Office of Strategic Services, for use as a training facility and billeting returning OSS agents from active duty overseas.
+In 1943, during World War II, the Congressional Country Club was requisitioned by America's wartime intelligence service, the Office of Strategic Services (OSS), for use as a training facility and billeting returning OSS agents from active duty overseas.
 The OSS's rent payments and reimbursement for post-war restoration works—they were said to have "ripped the course to shreds"—enabled the club to pay off its debts and gain a firm financial footing.

-Despite its name, by the 2000s the political component of its membership had dwindled, and politicians were said to shy away from the club due to concerns around ethics and elitism.
-While the club had once offered a membership discount to members of Congress, this had been discontinued in the 1970s, and the club's high initiation fees (then over $100,000) and long waiting list dissuaded most from joining.
+Despite its name, by the 2000s, the political component of its membership had dwindled, and politicians were said to shy away from the club due to concerns around ethics and elitism.
+While the club had once offered a membership discount to members of Congress, this had been discontinued in the 1970s; the club's high initiation fees (then over $100,000) and long waiting list dissuaded most from joining.
 By 2011, it was said that zero members of Congress numbered amongst its members.
 A former club president described the membership as largely "doctors and lawyers", in addition to many lobbyists.